MiniProfiler/dotnet/docs/AspDotNetCore.md

         // (Optional) Swap out the entire profiler provider, if you want
         // (default handles async and works fine for almost all appliations) options.ProfilerProvider = new MyProfilerProvider();

+        // (Optional) You can disable "Connection Open()", "Connection Close()" (and async variant) tracking.
+        // (defaults to true, and connection opening/closing is tracked) options.TrackConnectionOpenClose = true;
     });
 }
 ```